 For ADVANCED users:

 If all else fails and you ask someone for computer maintenance advice, you might well hear the word 'reformat'.
-This simply translates to wiping your hard drive clean and reinstalling Windows.
+This simply translates to wiping your hard drive clean and reinstalling Windows from scratch.

-Although this can be a time consuming process, in most cases it means that you end up with a cleanly installed, and smoothly running Operating System.
+Although this can be a time-consuming process for beginners, in most cases it means that you end up with a cleanly installed, and smoothly running Operating System.

 Monitor LED goes green then orange